samytichadou/FontSelector_blender_addon/resources/project_tracking.md

 - [ ] Load family : Apply to all selected objects
 - [ ] Remove or not blender bold ital... slots if font change (mode, bool in prefs ?)
 - [ ] Fix global search menu random entries
-- [ ] Add help for multi font
 - [ ] Reveal file operator does not work with windows on C:\windows\Fonts
 - [ ] Update readme

 #### V3 DONE
+- [x] Add help for multi font
+- [x] Remove multi_component family if not regular
 - [x] Remove blender font type if not needed
 - [x] Load family : Remove font type if not available (no regular) with modifier key ?
 - [x] Family logic
 - [x] Remove loading (and loading bar)